StackStorm/st2-docker/README.md

 the contents of `/var/log`.
 If you do not wish to persist this data, then remove the appropriate entries from `docker-compose.yml`.

-## Before asking for help
+## READ FIRST!!

-If you ever notice `st2` errors (e.g. `No matching items found`) when running a new `stackstorm/stackstorm` container, be sure to run `git pull` in your `st2-docker` workspace before asking for help.
-Check the `CHANGELOG.rst` file for any potential changes that may require restarting containers.
-This may just solve your issue.
+- **Check the CHANGELOG.rst** file for any potential changes that may require restarting containers.
+- Be sure to use the latest `docker-compose.yml`.
+Run `git pull` in your `st2-docker` workspace!

 ## Usage